 Friday 22nd, Saturday 23rd and Sunday 24th June 2012

 for more information about the Venezuelan Afro percussion masterclass

-Orlando Poleo was a street child born in Caracas, and is one of the best percussionists in Latin Jazz music.
-His music fluctuates between jazz, Cuban son and Afro-Venezuelan rhythms.
-He occupies a significant place in the Latino-American and international musical landscapes.
-He has played with the greats, such as Alfredo Rodriguez, Ernesto "Tito" Puente, Mongo Santamaria, Arturo Sandoval and Archie Sheep, and in France he accompanies the singers Dany Brillant and Bernard Lavilliers.
+Orlando Poleo was a street child born in Caracas and is one of the best percussionists in Latin Jazz music.
+His music fluctuates between jazz, Cuban song and Afro-Venezuelan rhythms.
+He occupies a significant place on the Latino-American and international musical stage.
+He has played with great names, such as Alfredo Rodriguez, Ernesto "Tito" Puente, Mongo Santamaria, Arturo Sandoval and Archie Sheep, and in France he accompanies the singers Dany Brillant and Bernard Lavilliers.
 With a small band (5 musicians), he will perform an exceptional concert at the museum for World Music Day.